-Turnout in pastures and paddocks is good for a horse’s body and mind.
+Pasture turnout is good for your horse’s body and mind.
 Some horses have large pastures to wander through.
 Others have small drylots or grassy paddocks.

 Fence height should be at least 4.5 to 5 feet.
-Consider using 6-foot fencing for stallions (and jumpers) to discourage a horse from trying to jump over it.
-Confining a stallion might necessitate incorporation of a double fence perimeter.
+Consider using 6-foot fencing for stallions (and jumpers) to discourage the horse from trying to jump over it.
+Confining a stallion might necessitate incorporating a double fence perimeter.
 Using a mesh wire fence on the outermost perimeter can be useful to discourage human or dog contact with the horses.
-Double fencing also helps to keep horses safe if there is n outer fence failure next to a busy roadway.
+Double fencing also helps keep horses safe if there is an outer fence failure next to a busy roadway.

 Fence posts should be anchored securely in the ground—at least 3 feet deep—with depths of 4 feet for gateposts.
-Round posts are stronger than square posts in general.
+Round posts are generally stronger than square posts.
 Pressure-treated wood posts delay rot.
 A preservative can extend post longevity to 10-25 years.
 Larger diameter posts last longer.

-Fence visibility is crucial, especially if a horse is startled and running without full awareness of his surroundings.
-It might be necessary to place white strips (sheet or ribbon material) along a wire fence to help horses can see it.
+Fence visibility is crucial, especially when horses are startled and running without full awareness of their surroundings, or for senior horses losing their vision.
+It might be necessary to place white strips (sheet or ribbon material) along a wire fence to help horses see it.
 Unfortunately, horses running in panic (or play) might not see any type of fence, especially if it is less-visible wire fencing.

-In construction design, avoid any configuration that might trap a foot or leg.
+Avoid any configuration that might trap a foot or leg.
 Keep in mind that foals can roll under a fence or become entangled.
-If mesh fencing is your choice, select material with openings less than 3 inches square.
-It is recommended that you not use anything bigger than a 2×4 square opening.
+If mesh fencing is your choice, select material with openings less than 3 square inches.
+It is recommended to avoid using anything larger than a 2-inch-by-4-inch square opening.

-An 8-inch clearance at the fence bottom tends to prevent foot or leg traps and isn’t quite large enough for a horse to get his head under when trying to reach grass.
+An 8-inch clearance at the fence bottom tends to prevent foot or leg traps and isn’t quite large enough for a horse to get its head under when trying to reach grass.

 High-tensile wire fencing should be pulled tight with no laxity.
-Configure diagonal cross-bracing incorporated in the corners in such a way to avoid leg or foot entrapment.
+Configure diagonal cross-bracing incorporated in the corners to avoid leg or foot entrapment.

 When using wooden boards or mesh wire, position them on the inside of the posts so a leaning horse can’t weaken the fasteners and push off the rails or wire.
 Separate rail spaces by distances less than 12 inches.
 Check the wire mesh to make sure there are no sharp points where the knots are tied in the wire.
 Put that side of the mesh away from the horse side of the fence.